A Reverse Black Hole Information Problem: How to coarse-grain an AdS black hole

 \subsection{Averaging over Hamiltonians: uncertainty in eigenstates}

 Let us consider the coarse-graining of a density matrix by averaging its time evolution over an ensemble of Hamiltonians.
 Ensemble averaging over Hamiltonians is ubiquitous in the quantum chaos and random matrix theory (RMT) literature~\cite{dalessioQuantumChaosEigenstate2016}.
+Starting with \cite{CotJen21}, substantial evidence has accumulated that the spectrum of strongly coupled CFT's exhibit a form of random matrix universality.
+In this subsection, we will focus on averaging over $U$, and leave averaging over the Hamiltonian's eigenvalues with an ensemble $\mu (\Lambda)$ to the next subsection, Sec.~\ref{sec:EnergyLevels}.
 A given ensemble $\mu(U)$ of unitary matrices that rotate the Hamiltonian $H = U \Lambda U^\dagger$ reflects the uncertainty in the fine-grained details of the Hamiltonian, in particular, what the eigenstates are.
-In this subsection, we will focus on averaging over $U$, and leave averaging over the Hamiltonian's eigenvalues with an ensemble $\mu (\Lambda)$ to the next subsection, Sec.~\ref{sec:EnergyLevels}.